 I hired an employee on 2/7/XXXX.
 When processing the EPA, I chose to edit the funding source line to reflect the hire date.
 The system will not let me enter a date of 2/7/XXXX.

 The funding sources must cover the dates of the annual term.
 If funding sources are being split between several accounts, the "from" date should be the 1st or 16th of the month.
 The "to" date is always the 15th or last day of the month.

 - When processing an EPA, what effective date do I use for "transfer in" and "transfer out"?

 - The transfer in should show the first date the employee is in his/her new position, and the transfer out should use the first day the old position is vacant. (i.e. The last day the employee is in the old position is Wednesday, February 4th; the employee will start in the new position on Thursday, February 5th.
 Both the transfer in and the transfer out should have the effective date of February 5th.)

 - When do I use the "rehire" versus "new hire" reason when creating an EPA?

-- If an employee has ever worked within the A&M System in the past, the hiring department must use the "rehire" option in the "recommended occupant action" field.
+- If an employee has ever worked in an “M” pin wage or budget position in the past, the hiring department must use the "rehire" option in the "recommended occupant action" field.
 Otherwise, use the "new hire" option for this field.

 - How long will it take to process an EPA form?